jonlpersson/ed-latimore/site/_posts/2024-07-10-developing-foreign-language-skills.md

 I've also developed several methods on my own that have helped improve my comprehension of the language during a real-time conversation.
 The following are the most powerful tips for improving your listening comprehension in another language:

-Develop your accent.
+### Develop your accent

 Your accent is just training your mouth to recreate the sounds of your target language correctly.
 This means mastering the intonation and stresses of the word.
 The better you get at creating the right sounds, the more easily you'll hear them when people speak to you.

 Focus on sounds, not words.
 Too often, we try to hear new words in a foreign language rather than listen to their sounds.
-What I mean by this is that you read a word, and you think it should sound exactly the way you're taught to pronounce it--and that's if you even learned how to pronounce it correctly from a native speaker.
+What I mean by this is that you read a word, and you think it should sound exactly the way you're taught to pronounce it–and that's if you even learned how to pronounce it correctly from a native speaker.
 The reality is that there's a difference (often significant) between how a word is read or officially pronounced and the way it's used in conversations.

 Dictate, don't translate.
 One of the best exercises you can do to improve your comprehension is to listen to 15-30-second clips of your target language being spoken, then try to write it down.
 Don't focus on translation.
 Just try to capture words.
 The idea is to train your ear to ear to hear what is being said.
 Many people have trouble with listening comprehension because they simply aren't hearing the words being said as they're pronounced.
 Dictation is the best way to do this.

-Stop translating word for word.
+### Stop translating word for word

 Translating word for word is one of the word habits you can develop.
 It will tremendously slow down your ability to understand chunks of information simultaneously, which is the ultimate goal.
 I have a simple exercise for you that should help in this area.